skylar-thompson/container-security-monitor/README.md

 5. **Run standard operations**:

-To test if an authorized container remains up, run the following where <UBUNTU_IP> is your host's' IP
+To test if an authorized container remains up, run the following where <UBUNTU_IP> is your host's' IP:
 ```bash
 docker -H <UBUNTU_IP>:2375 run -d --name legitimate-web-server nginx
 ```